leontabak/neighborhood/README.md

     * Click on one of the names in the array of buttons.
     * Click on one of the markers (push pins) on the map.
     * Change the range of years in the search boxes.
+    * Click on the HIDE CONTROLS/SHOW CONTROLS button.
+      Hiding the controls (the buttons and search fields) makes more of the map visible.

 This application draws a map and marks on the map the places of birth of several Iowans who contributed